ncarlier/feedpushr/README.md

 - Aggressive and tunable aggregation process.
 - Manage feed aggregation individually.
 - Apply modifications on articles with a pluggable filter system.
-- Push new articles to a pluggable output system (STDOUT, HTTP, Twitter ...).
+- Push new articles to a pluggable output system (STDOUT, HTTP, EMAIL, [readflow][readflow], Twitter ...).
 - Customize the pipeline thanks to a powerful expression language.
 - Support of [WebSub][websub] the open, simple, web-scale and decentralized pubsub protocol.